odinthenerd/parameter2/README.md

 };

 //in order to use named parameters the user must first define names:
+//(numbers are needed in order to disambiguate between two tags with the same type. numbers need not be in asscending
+//order or contiguous but must be unique within a call to make_tuple)

 //we can capture default value as a constexpr constexpr auto length = p2::make_tag<1>(4);